-The date on which an offer will expire.
-Until that date, the seller has the right to accept the offer, which creates a binding contract.
-After that date, the buyer has the right to approve the contract before it is binding.
-In other words, if the seller signs the offer after the expiration date, it is a counteroffer subject to buyer's approval.
+This is one of those terms that sound waaaay more complicated than it really is.
+It is of, of course, the date on which an offer expires.
+Until that date, the seller can accept (i.e. sign) the offer and create a binding contract.
+After that date, the seller can still sign and return it, but the buyer has the right to approve one more time before there is a contract.
+In other, more-legalese words, if the seller signs the offer after the expiration date, it is a counteroffer subject to the buyer’s approval.

 In addition, any counteroffer by the seller terminates the offer.
 So in most instances the Offer Expiration Date is irrelevant, because in most instances a seller will counter on price if nothing else.